DamiaV/Jenealogio2/README.md

 # License

-This software is available under the GPL-3.0 licence.
-Please refer to the LICENCE file for the full licence.
+This software is available under the GPL-3.0 license.
+Please refer to the LICENSE file for the full license text.